-Jeff Pilson: No. That’s why I don’t think we would do a whole new album, I think we kind of have some new songs.
-That would be the ideal, to add some new songs to whatever product that we put out next year.
+Jeff Pilson: No. That’s why I don’t think we would do a whole new album.
+I think we kind of have some new songs.
+That would be ideal for adding some new songs to whatever product that we put out next year.
 But no, it doesn’t make sense to do a whole record.
-It’s a lot of work for very little pay off.
-There is the artistic pay off and that’s what we really need, creatively it would be great.
-Getting in the studio is wonderful, I love it.
-We’ve been doing a fair amount of recording over the last few years, most of it being like acoustic or whatever.
+It’s a lot of work for minimal payoff.
+There is the artistic payoff, and that’s what we really need; creatively, it would be great.
+Getting in the studio is wonderful.
+I love it.
+We’ve been doing a fair amount of recording over the last few years, most of it being acoustic or whatever.
 But I’m hoping it does happen for that reason, but yes, it does not have to be a whole record.
-In a way that’s a great thing, because then it makes it; when you tour as much as we do, which is year round.
+In a way, that’s a great thing, because then it makes it; when you tour as much as we do, which is year-round.
 It makes it much more conceivable that we could come up with a couple of new songs.

-You’re right Jeff, and nowadays it seems that it’s really hard to make any money in the music business otherwise except by touring lot.
+You’re right, Jeff, and nowadays, it seems that it’s tough to make any money in the music business otherwise except by touring a lot.

 Jeff Pilson: Right, exactly.
-That’s why we have to tour year round and it’s really hard to find time to go into a studio and do a record that nobody is going to buy.
+That’s why we have to tour year-round, and it’s tough to find time to go into a studio and do a record that nobody is going to buy.

 The latest Foreigner studio album, CAN’T SLOW DOWN, was released in 2009, and it was the first Foreigner album with original material in over 15 years.
-What kind of feedback did you get the album and how satisfied you were the success of the album?
+What kind of feedback did you get from the album, and how satisfied were you with the album’s success?

-Jeff Pilson: The feedback was great and it actually sold a fair amount, considering what state we were in.
-In Germany we had a Top 20 song, which was great.
-So there was definitely good feedback from it, but I think it made everybody realize that we don’t really need to do a whole record anymore; we can just do a couple of songs.
-So hopefully that’s what we will do.
+Jeff Pilson: The feedback was great, and it actually sold a fair amount, considering what state we were in.
+In Germany, we had a Top 20 song, which was great.
+There was definitely good feedback from it, but I think it made everybody realize that we don’t really need to do a whole record anymore; we can just do a couple of songs.
+So hopefully, that’s what we will do.

-Many bands have been discussing about the same subject, about releasing single songs or EP’s only.
-I think it was the Cult who released a kind of “song capsules” like every six months.
+Many bands have been discussing the same subject, about releasing single songs or EP’s only.
+I think the Cult released a kind of “song capsules” like every six months.

 Jeff Pilson: That’s not a bad idea.

 Jeff Pilson: Yeah, yeah.
-Actually there is ACOUSTIQUE record that we did, came out on vinyl and yeah.
+Actually, there is an ACOUSTIQUE record that we did.
+It came out on vinyl, and yeah.
 Special edition vinyl.
-That is fun, I still love vinyl.
+That is fun, and I still love vinyl.

-Foreigner’s anniversary tour is the big thing for next year, but there’s another interesting thing coming on the fall and it’s the Dokken re-union tour.
+Foreigner’s anniversary tour is the big thing for next year, but there’s another interesting thing coming in the fall, and it’s the Dokken reunion tour.

 Jeff Pilson: It hasn’t actually been announced yet, but when it does get… If it gets announced, you’ll hear about it.